Oxley, Wolverhampton: Modern times

 The focal point of Oxley is the Three Tuns Parade, a shopping area on the A449 Stafford Road, adjacent to the boundary with Bushbury North.
-Several shops, takeaways and banks are located here, including the Ming Moon Chinese buffet restaurant (formerly the Three Tuns Pub), a branch of the Nationwide Building Society, Lloyds Bank, and several others.
-Principal local landmarks are the two towering railway viaducts crossing the Birmingham Canal Navigations Main Line Canal.
-A recent departure from the Oxley skyline was the blue and yellow chimney of the Goodyear tyre factory.
-After car tyre production ceased in 2006 the Goodyear plant went into an almost complete shutdown and, as of 2008, has now been partly reduced to rubble as part of a regeneration and housing project with the famous 81-year-old chimney stack demolished on Sunday 29 June 2008.
-A new housing estate is being constructed here as of summer 2011 which includes an Aldi and a Hungry Horse pub named "The Gatehouse" as it sits on the site of the old Goodyear gatehouse.
+Principal local landmarks include the two towering railway viaducts crossing the Birmingham Canal Navigations Main Line Canal.
+After car tyre production ceased in 2006, the Goodyear plant went into an almost complete shutdown.
+Its 81-year-old blue and yellow chimney stack was demolished in June 2008 as part of a regeneration and housing project.
+A new housing estate was built here from summer 2011 which includes an Aldi and a Hungry Horse pub named "The Gatehouse" as it sits on the site of the old Goodyear gatehouse.

-The Church of the Epiphany is the Anglican parish Church on Lymer Road, the building itself dates to the early 1960s.
+The Church of the Epiphany is the Anglican parish Church on Lymer Road, the building dates to the early 1960s.
 Installed within the Church is a fine example of a Compton Theatre organ originally installed at the Windsor Theatre in Bearwood, Birmingham.
 The local Polish community has its centre and Catholic Church on Stafford Road, Oxley.

 The suburb of Pendeford falls within Oxley ward.
 Wolverhampton Science Park is situated near Oxley's south border, on the site of the old Gas Works at Gorsebrook.
 Ormiston NEW Academy lies in the ward.